famoser/pdf-generator/ARCHITECTURE.md

 The Backend itself is divided into multiple parts

-- *Content* contains a minimal structure of supported structures by the backend (hence the "frontend" for the IR).
+- *Structure* contains a minimal structure of supported structures by the backend (hence the "frontend" for the IR).
 It renders content types such as text / images into a stream consumable for PDFs, and creates the catalog structure of the PDF.
 - *Catalog* contains the logical structure of a PDF.
 It is capable of converting this logical structure into a structure